chipskiW/butext/docs/intro.rst

 Relative Frequency
 ------------------

 *Relative Frequency is a simple mathematical operation that divides text frequency of a single word from one document by the text frequency of the same word from a different document.
-Revealing how often specifc terms appears.*
+Revealing which terms appear more ofte within a specifc document.*

 Relative Frequency Example
 ====================